Flex (NASDAQ:FLEX) Updates Q4 2022 Earnings Guidance

-Flex (NASDAQ:FLEX – Get Rating) last announced its quarterly earnings data on Wednesday, January 26th.
-The technology company reported $0.48 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.35 by $0.13.
-The firm had revenue of $6.62 billion during the quarter, compared to analyst estimates of $6.31 billion.
-Flex had a net margin of 3.96% and a return on equity of 28.60%.
-During the same period last year, the firm posted $0.41 EPS.
-Equities research analysts anticipate that Flex will post 1.62 EPS for the current year.

-In other Flex news, CEO Revathi Advaithi sold 32,367 shares of the firm’s stock in a transaction on Monday, February 14th.
+In other news, CEO Revathi Advaithi sold 32,367 shares of the business’s stock in a transaction dated Monday, February 14th.
 The stock was sold at an average price of $17.08, for a total value of $552,828.36.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-0.43% of the stock is currently owned by company insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+0.43% of the stock is currently owned by insiders.

-Hedge funds have recently made changes to their positions in the business.
-Qtron Investments LLC purchased a new position in Flex in the 4th quarter valued at $235,000.
-Public Employees Retirement System of Ohio lifted its holdings in Flex by 4.7% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 18,458 shares of the technology company’s stock valued at $338,000 after purchasing an additional 830 shares in the last quarter.
-Forum Financial Management LP purchased a new position in shares of Flex during the 4th quarter worth $374,000.
-William Blair Investment Management LLC raised its holdings in shares of Flex by 15.3% during the 4th quarter.
-William Blair Investment Management LLC now owns 26,243 shares of the technology company’s stock worth $481,000 after acquiring an additional 3,482 shares during the period.
-Finally, Bank of Montreal Can raised its holdings in shares of Flex by 3.9% during the 4th quarter.
-Bank of Montreal Can now owns 26,968 shares of the technology company’s stock worth $498,000 after acquiring an additional 1,007 shares during the period.
-Institutional investors own 95.93% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of FLEX.
+Marshall Wace LLP purchased a new stake in Flex during the 4th quarter valued at approximately $8,595,000.
+Allianz Asset Management GmbH raised its stake in Flex by 10.1% during the 4th quarter.
+Allianz Asset Management GmbH now owns 5,098,522 shares of the technology company’s stock valued at $93,456,000 after acquiring an additional 468,605 shares during the last quarter.
+BlackRock Inc. increased its position in Flex by 6.9% during the 4th quarter.
+BlackRock Inc. now owns 5,799,581 shares of the technology company’s stock worth $106,305,000 after purchasing an additional 373,333 shares during the period.
+Barclays PLC increased its position in Flex by 48.6% during the 4th quarter.
+Barclays PLC now owns 682,737 shares of the technology company’s stock worth $12,513,000 after purchasing an additional 223,251 shares during the period.
+Finally, Goldman Sachs Group Inc. increased its position in Flex by 9.0% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 2,270,505 shares of the technology company’s stock worth $41,618,000 after purchasing an additional 188,308 shares during the period.
+95.93% of the stock is owned by hedge funds and other institutional investors.

 Flex Ltd. provides design, engineering, manufacturing, and supply chain services and solutions to original equipment manufacturers in Asia, the Americas, and Europe.
 It operates through two segments, Flex Agility Solutions (FAS) and Flex Reliability Solutions (FRS).
 The company provides a portfolio of technologies in electrical/electronics, electromechanical, and software; and cross-industry technologies, including human machine interface, audio and video, system in package, miniaturization, IoT platforms, and power management.